jxxcarlson/umuli/README.md

-Umuli is a small app which demonstrates the use of UMULI (Universal Markup Language Interface) to switch among markup languages in the context of an editing and live rendering environment.
+Umuli is a small app which demonstrates the use of UMULI (Universal Markup Language Interface) to switch among markup languages in the context of an editing and live-rendering environment.
 In the case at hand, we use Markdown and MiniLaTeX.

 Language integration is accomplished